onkelhoy/web-components-old/packages/atoms/tooltip/views/doc/public/markdown/pap-tooltip-document.md

   cElements.define('pap-tooltip', Tooltip);
 }
 PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
  Based on the source code and the types can you give me the following tables.

 1. properties (columns: name, default-value, type, description)
 2. events (columns: name - ex: 'click', type - ex: CustomEvent<ClickEvent>, description - when its being triggered etc) 3.public functions (columns: name, arguments - ex: arg1:CustomType, arg2?: boolean = true, arg3?: string, description - breif explenation what it does)

-## SOURCE-CODE:
+## SOURCE-CODE

- // utils
+ // system
 import { html, property } from "@pap-it/system-utils";

-// templates
 import { BaseSystem } from "@pap-it/system-base";
 import { Placement } from "@pap-it/templates-popover";
 import "@pap-it/templates-popover/wc";
 import "@pap-it/templates-box/wc";

 // local
 import { style } from "./style";
 // import { Foo, ClickEvent } from "./types";